axelpale/sprinkler/README.md

 There are a few experimental options.
 See the examples for usage.

-- `angle`, the direction of positive y-axis in radians.
+- `tail`: additional particles that follow their parent particle.
-- `tail`, additional particles that follow their parent particle.
+- `particleRenderer`: a custom particle renderer function.
+Allows you to render complex shapes.
-- `particleRenderer`, a custom particle renderer function.
+- `xSteps`: integer.
+Restrict the continuous particle spawning line to N discrete points.
+For example, can be used to create car lanes.

 ### stop()